-On average, 10 inches of snow melt down to about an inch of water; however, not all snow is the same.
+On average, 10 inches (25 cm) of snow melt down to about an inch (2.5 cm) of water; however, not all snow is the same.
 Some places receive very heavy snow.
-For instance, only five and a half inches of January snow on Mount Washington, New Hampshire, melt down to an inch of water.
-In contrast, over 15 inches of January snow at Crested Butte, Colorado, melt down to an inch of water.
+For instance, only 5.5 inches (14 cm) of January snow on Mount Washington, New Hampshire, melt down to an inch of water.
+In contrast, over 15 inches (38 cm) of January snow at Crested Butte, Colorado, melt down to an inch of water.

 There are areas on Earth where snow covers the land surface year-round.
 These areas are often known as snowfields and are found both at high latitudes, where snow is common and temperatures stay cold year-round, and on mountaintops, where the high altitude causes temperatures to be cold year-round.
 The extent of the snow cover can change with the seasons — if more snow was added during winter and some of it melted away during summer.
 Recently, the snow cover on some mountaintops, especially mountains at low latitudes, has been shrinking because the Earth is getting warmer